mpsonntag/snippets/notes/projects/gin/gin-valid.md

 ## Set up a local gin server

-Setup a local gin server along the lines of the in-house gin project.
+Set up a local gin server along the lines of the in-house gin project.
 The resulting directory structure should look like the following:

 ```
 $GIN_ROOT_FOLDER